+Indicator 1.1.3 The management of the organization is committed to driving health literacy improvement activities across all departments.
+Comments: Click here to enter text.
+Indicator 1.1.4.
+The management of the organization serves on oversight committees for organizational health literacy.
+Comments: Click here to enter text.
+Indicator 1.1.5.
+The management reviews metrics of success of each health literate intervention.
+Comments: Click here to enter text.

+Sub-Standard 1.2.

+The organization makes organizational Yes Rather Rather No

+health literacy an organizational priority Yes No N/A

+and secures adequate infrastructures and 76-100% 51-75% 26-50% 0-25%

+resources for implementing it.

-Indicator 1.1.3
+Indicator 1.2.1.

-The management of the organization is
+Policy documents such as the mission

+statement, goals, and policies ($ ightarrow$

-committed to driving health literacy
+glossary), explicitly define health literacy

-improvement activities across all

-departments.
+as an organizational priority.

 Comments:

 Click here to enter text.

-Indicator 1.1.4.
+Indicator 1.2.2.

-The management of the organization

-serves on oversight committees for П П п п п

-organizational health literacy.
+Specific responsibilities for organizational

+health literacy are clearly defined.
+(E. g.

+through a health literacy officer, a health

+literacy team)

 Comments:

 Click here to enter text.

-Indicator 1.1.5.
+Indicator 1.2.3.

-The management reviews metrics of

-success of each health literate П п п п П

-intervention.
+Financial resources for promoting

+organizational health literacy are defined

+and allocated in business / operational

+plans.

 Comments:

 Click here to enter text.

-Sub-Standard 1.2.
-The organization makes organizational health literacy an organizational priority and secures adequate infrastructures and resources for implementing it.
-Yes 76- 100% Rather yes 51- 75% Rather no 26- 50% No 0-25% N/A Indicator 1.2.1.
-Policy documents such as the mission statement, goals, and policies (> glossary), explicitly define health literacy as an organizational priority.
-Comments: Click here to enter text.
-Indicator 1.2.2.
-Specific responsibilities for organizational health literacy are clearly defined.
-(E. g. through a health literacy officer, a health literacy team) Comments: Click here to enter text.
-Indicator 1.2.3.
-Financial resources for promoting organizational health literacy are defined and allocated in business / operational plans.
-Comments: Click here to enter text.
 Indicator 1.2.4.

-Qualified personnel for promoting organizational health literacy is defined and allocated in business / operational plans.
-Comments: Click here to enter text.
+Qualified personnel for promoting

+organizational health literacy is defined

+and allocated in business / operational

+plans.

+Comments:

+Click here to enter text.

 Indicator 1.2.5.

+Specific interventions for implementation

+of organizational health literacy are

+planned and implemented.

+(E. g. for improving information,

+communication, navigation)

+Comments:

-Specific interventions for implementation of organizational health literacy are planned and implemented.
-(E. g. for improving information, communication, navigation) Comments: Click here to enter text.
+Click here to enter text.